Scope of the Statement

 Where we store your personal data

 All information you provide to us is stored on secure servers located in England and/or Europe.
-With the exception of Mailchimp where servers are located in the U.S.A.

 If the results of your Health MOT are deemed eligible to access Just Live Well then (pending your approval) your data will be transferred securely to the PharmOutcomes database (owned and managed by Pinnacle Health Solutions LLP) for processing and a secure process will be used to transfer your data.
 The Council and PharmOutcomes shall take appropriate technical and organisational measures against unauthorised or unlawful processing of personal data and against any accidental loss or destruction of or damage to personal data.
 Just Live Well will remain the data controller of all information held on the PharmOutcomes database.